 Mmm… Chinese food.

 All round geek

-Look: I have a weblog; I’ve had the same email address since 1996; I’ve never met the majority of my friends in person; I still read my mail in Emacs; I’d rather spend an evening hacking on the laptop than watching TV.
+Look: I have a weblog; I’ve had the same email address since 1996; I’ve never met the majority of my friends in person; I run my bakery with Emacs; I’d rather spend an evening hacking on the laptop than watching TV.
 What else could I be?